Lukhausen/Lepus/typst/supercharged-dhbw/chapters/previouse_methods.typ

 === Model Selection and Dataset Augmentation

-The research team employed the Mistral-NeMo-Minitron-8B-Base model—a distilled variant of Mistral optimized by NVIDIA for inference efficiency while maintaining high performance characteristics.
+The research team employed the Mistral-NeMo-Minitron-8B-Base model, a distilled variant of Mistral optimized by NVIDIA for inference efficiency while maintaining high performance characteristics.
 This foundation model underwent fine-tuning on a comprehensive dataset comprising @sreenivas2024llmpruningdistillationpractice:

 #let training_data = (
   ([Re-ARC @hodel2024addressingabstractionreasoningcorpus], "Up to 257,600"),